 Ken Shamrock won the vacated title in a tournament final against X-Pac joining the Corporation stable and turning heel in the process.
 Val Venis beat Shamrock for the title with help from special guest referee Billy Gunn.
 Venis then lost the title to former Tag Team Champion Road Dogg in his first and only reign.
 Road Dogg lost the title to the returning Goldust.

 Goldust then lost the title to very popular, newly rebranded, Godfather after the dissolution of the Nation of Domination.
-His scheduled match with Owen Hart, as the Blue Blazer, was canceled after his fatal accident at the PPV.
+As the Blue Blazer, his scheduled match with Owen Hart was canceled after his fatal accident at the PPV.

-Instead, one week later Jeff Jarrett beat The Godfather for the title tying Razor Ramon’s four title reigns.
-One month later future WWE Hall of Famer Edge got his first taste of singles gold when he beat Double J for the WWE Intercontinental Championship.
-Jarrett won back the title the next night at Fully Loaded passing Razor Ramon with 5 reigns as champion.
-The following night on Raw D-Lo Brown, reigning European Champion defeated Jarrett in a title for the title match to become the first “Euro-Continental” Champion.
-At SummerSlam Jeff Jarrett beat D-Lo in the process became a 6x Intercontinental Champion and second-ever Euro-Continental Champion.
+Instead, one week later, Jeff Jarrett beat The Godfather for the title tying Razor Ramon’s four title reigns.
+One month later, the future WWE Hall of Famer Edge got his first taste of singles gold when he beat Double J for the WWE Intercontinental Championship.
+Jarrett won back the title the next night at Fully Loaded, passing Razor Ramon with 5 reigns as champion.
+The following night on Raw, D-Lo Brown, reigning European Champion, defeated Jarrett in a title for the title match to become the first “Euro-Continental” Champion.
+At SummerSlam, Jeff Jarrett beat D-Lo and became a 6x Intercontinental Champion and second-ever Euro-Continental Champion.